Bathroom color ideas – 17 shades to try to bring calm and character into your space

 7. Use colorful fabrics to soften the space

-Some great fabric on a bathroom vanity or bathroom window treatment can also be used to stop a bathroom from feeling miserable.
+Some great fabric on a bathroom vanity or bathroom window treatment can also be used to stop a bathroom from feeling sterile.
 A skirt below a basin might seem granny-ish, but the right choice of fabric, such as a block print in a joyful color that contrasts with the wall tiles, can make it fun.

 8. Drench on the color

-‘We always recommend being adventurous when it comes to color in bathrooms, as secondary spaces they’re a great place to experiment,’ says Lucy Barlow, creative director, Barlow & Barlow.
+‘We always recommend being adventurous when it comes to color in bathrooms, as secondary spaces, they’re a great place to experiment,’ says Lucy Barlow, creative director, Barlow & Barlow.

 ‘The color drenching trend is a brilliantly bold technique that can really enhance a smaller room.
 We went for mustard and pink in this family bathroom because it’s appropriate for a child’s space without being too sickly for any adults who use it as well.’